Fussy 8-Month-Old Baby Cries When Put Down – What Do I Do Wrong?

 I make sure he stays fed and his diaper is changed, but he still cries when he’s not being held.
 What am I doing wrong?
 Is there something I can do to make him happy again?

 Cranky Baby At 8 Months – Normal But Exhausting!

 You’re not doing anything wrong; you’re just having a normal 8 months old baby!

 Separation anxiety, which is what your son is going through, is a normal development phase, so actually you should be glad that it is happening.
-I know it can be quite exhausting, but it will pass – and studies indicate that babies that are being held and carried a lot during this period actually geet through the stage faster.
+I know it can be quite exhausting, but it will pass – and studies indicate that babies that are being held and carried a lot during this period actually get through the stage faster.
 I guess they simply get the security they need to take the next step.

-So carry him and do all you can to give him the closeness that he needs right now.
-And take turn with your spouse, mom, sister or whoever that he is safe with, so that it doesn’t drive you insane!
-If you can put him in a carrier or back pack and just let him tag along while you do you tasks, you will have a much happier child.
+- Carry him and do all you can to give him the closeness that he needs right now.
+And take turns with your spouse, mom, sister or whoever that he is safe with so that it doesn’t drive you insane!
+If you can put him in a carrier or back pack and just let him tag along while you do you tasks; you will have a much happier child.